fabioanh/mini-doodle/README.md

 ## How to run it locally
 The application is built using `gradle`.
 The current files include a gradle wrapper that can be used to build the application.
-To do this execute the following command:
+To do this, execute the following command:

 ```bash
 ./gradlew build